top of page

 Nut width: 45mm

-The guitar is finished in Osmo oil giving a beautiful matt sheen that is very tactile and allows the player to feel connected to the wood.
+The guitar is finished in Osmo Oil giving a silky sheen that is very tactile and allows the player to feel connected to the wood.

 You can see and hear this guitar being played by Rich Archer Dytch here.